dmcg310/vector/README.md

 # vector

-Vector is a small, work in progress, 2D/3D game engine written in C++.
-Currently using OpenGL for rendering, but plan to integrate other graphics APIs in the future.
+Vector is a small, incomplete, 2D/3D game engine written in C++.
+Currently using OpenGL for rendering.

 ## Features